keonju2/hae-rae/blog/KSAT.md

-# What will be the Korean KSAT proficiency of the LLM model?
+# Ko-SAT benchmarks for LLM models

 ### Introduction

-The HAE-RAE project is developing a dataset for the Korean language model to enhance Polyglot-Ko inference and instruction-following.
-We are conducting research beyond translation of existing English datasets to create a specialized educational and benchmark dataset representing Korean culture and knowledge.

 The Ko-SAT dataset team aims to evaluate the language model's Korean language proficiency by creating a dataset of the Korean SAT subject, similar to the English SAT and LSAT datasets.
-The Korean SAT subject consists of four main areas: reading, literature, rhetoric and composition, and language and media, evaluating literary interpretation and utilization, aesthetic and creative abilities in literary works, communication and writing skills, and Korean norms and media utilization skills.

 ### Dataset